Pilot and Feasibility Grant Program

 The RCSIRM at University of Kentucky provides extensive services and unique capabilities for metabolomics, with a strong emphasis on stable isotope resolved metabolomics (SIRM).
-The goal of the Pilot and Feasibility Program is to enhance the metabolomics arm of research crucial to translational projects by providing analytical support for investigators – both new to and experienced in the metabolomics field – in the area of SIRM studies.
+The goal of the Pilot and Feasibility Grant Program is to enhance the metabolomics arm of research crucial to translational research projects by providing analytical support for investigators – both new to and experienced in the metabolomics field – in the area of SIRM studies.
 SIRM requires experimental design, sample preparation, analyses, data processing, and biochemical interpretation that have unique challenges.
 Potential applicants are strongly encouraged to discuss with the RCSIRM how these aspects can be designed to address questions of pathway, network, flux, C & N resource allocation, and other areas that require SIRM.
-Matching funds from other mechanisms is encouraged.
+Matching funds from other mechanisms are encouraged.

 Eligibility and Criteria

 - Any faculty or equivalent eligible to apply as a Principal Investigator (PI) for NIH funding.